 See another side of Japan with these easy day trips from Tokyo.

 From walking in the shadow of Mt.
 Fuji to gazing at extravagant temples and shrines, there are many interesting things to do and places to visit around Tokyo.
-If you’re looking for suggestions, here are our best 25 easy day trips from Tokyo — by train, bus or private car — including some underrated gems.
+If you’re looking for suggestions, here are 26 of the top day trips from Tokyo — by train, bus or private car — including some underrated gems.

 Pro tip: Before buying any train tickets, see if the JR Tokyo Wide Pass will save you some money.